 This course presents an introduction to current issues and trends in the education and development of young children, such as accessibility and quality of child care, infant/toddler programs, television viewing, bilingual education, and violence in children's lives.
 Students also become acquainted with various advocacy strategies, program options and child care policies.
 As a broader context for this introduction, the history of early education is examined and community involvement is encouraged.
 A field study of an early childhood program is required.
-Prerequisites: EDUC 214 and ECED 351 or permission of instructor.
+Prerequisites: SPED 224 and ECED 351 or permission of instructor.
 Credits: 3(3-0).
-Offered once per year lum development principles and strategies to design developmentally appropriate and educationally sound learning experiences for young children.
-To develop these understandings, the course stimulates reflection and inquiry about the teacher's role in young children's learning and in curriculum development.
-Students will develop implementation strategies in a structured practicum in an early childhood setting.
-Prerequisites: ECED 351.
-Credits: 3(2-2).
-Offered once per year
+Offered at least once per year